Myrtle Beach Photography Workshop

 July 3-5, 2026

-I was on assignment for Getty Images during a Memorial Day weekend and no shit, I ran into Bruce Gilden.
-So, if you’ve ever wondered about the visual value of Dirty Myrtle, it’s Gilden approved.
+On assignment for Getty Images during a Memorial Day weekend, I ran into Bruce Gilden.
+So, if you’re curious about the visual value of Dirty Myrtle, it’s Gilden approved.

 What photographers say about Sean’s Instruction